rubyworks/readme/README.md

 ## Description

-Ever thought perhaps that all the effect in creating a good README, while great for your end-userss, did't every do you a hill of beans worth of good when it came to constructing your project's metadata.
+Ever thought perhaps that all the effect in creating a good README, while great for your end-users, didn't every do you a hill of beans worth of good when it came to constructing your project's metadata.
 Well, hang on to your nerd glasses!
 Here comes a gem that does just that!